zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Finalising [CAA 2022 session 07 'Cultural Heritage data across borders'](https://2022.caaconference.org/sessions/), inviting papers, etc., with Crystal, Bijan and Ash

-- Regular updates of KI about the ring-fencing function
+- Recieved the ring-fencing function from KI

 - Some updates on the internationalisation